4.2 Legal and Ethical Responsibilities of Healthcare Professionals

 Rights of the Patient

-For those in clinical roles that require licensure, each state outlines their scope of practice.
-These are called medical practice acts and can be found on the Department of Health website.
-It is important to abide by those practice acts for, to violate them, may be cause for revocation of the individual’s license.
+For healthcare professionals in clinical roles that require licensure, each state establishes guidelines outlining its scope of practice.
+These guidelines are called medical practice acts and can be found on the Department of Health website for each state.
+It is important for healthcare professionals to abide by these practice acts, as violating them may lead to the revocation of their license.

 Attributions